What are low-beam headlights? What are high beams? Understanding the different headlight functions and how they work.

 No. High beams will produce a greater amount of light simply due to the angle and position within the headlight.

 For that reason, the high beams will always appear brighter, even though the bulbs themselves may be equally as bright outside of the headlight.

 Yes.
 Using your high beams is legal but should not be used continuously as they blind other drivers.

 High beam usage should be restricted to very dark environments with no oncoming traffic or vehicles ahead.

 None.
 Brights is just another term used for high beams and originates from the extra brightness produced by the high beam.

-Not recommended.
-Using your high beams in such weather conditions would cause the light to reflect back at you.
-In very low light settings, high beams can be used temporarily.
+Yes but only at night.
+Using your high beams in such weather conditions during the day will cause the light to reflect back at you making it harder to see.